akelly1954/Samples/README.md

      current raw (unmodified) form.

 The (now a) C++ class uses a set of configurable parameters (now read from the JSON config file, as well as adjusted by command line parameters) to fill up to 4 memory mapped buffers with video data in YUYV format (Packed YUV 4:2:2, YUY2) or H264 (H264 with start codes).
 These buffers, one at a time as they are filled, are passed on to the next level up (written to a file, used to display in a viewer, analyzed, etc).
 Each buffer is copied only once, after which a shared pointer is what gets passed from one queue to another for further processing.
 This frees up the memory mapped buffer (one of the 4) which allows the V4L driver in the kernel to fill it up with a new frame.

-With h264 pixel format, I'm currently seeing frame sizes of up to 175Kb each using my webcam which provides 1920x1080 pixels per frame.
-Most frames, though, are less than 50Kb each).
-The numbers will be exponentialy higher for cameras that have a higher resolution.

-Currently all of this is implemented and working all the way up to and including writing out the video data to a file.
-This file can be viewed by any of several viewers that handle YUYV or H264 formats.
-In order to see the results from the file in a viewer, you can do this:

-For h264 pixel format:

-    $ ffmpeg -f h264 -i video_capture.data -vcodec copy main_video_capture.mp4

-Or, for yuyv pixel format:

-    $ ffmpeg -f rawvideo -vcodec rawvideo -s 640x480 -r 25 -pix_fmt yuyv422  \
-             -i video_capture.data -c:v libx264 -preset ultrafast -qp 0 main_video_capture.mp4

-Where the *video_capture.data* is the name of the raw data file created by **main_video_capture**, and the .mp4 file is the output from *ffmpeg*.
-Having done this, you can view the video with any viewer you normally use, for example:

-    $ vlc ./main_video_capture.mp4

-I use this to test the sanity of the layers below the thread which is handling the frame buffers.

 Obviously this is a Linux-only solution.
 The Windows-only solution for grabbing frames will have to be considerably different (and is not being addressed at the moment).

 Run time profiling implemented in this set of objects, gathers stats of various factors in this mechanism that control how well the whole mechanism works:  various configurable hardware parameters (the V4L2 interface), the number of frame buffer pointers in the ring buffer (the queue size), the current frame rate, etc.

-(Current results: the average frame rate is showing as more than 25 fps (with the driver set to deliver at 25fps).
-On the average there are 0 shared_ptr's in the ring buffer:  When I inserted some sleep()'s here and there to simulate load, those number came up into the few dozens depending on which part of the system I slowed down.)

 **main_ntwk_basic_sock_server.cpp** and **main_client_for_basic_server.cpp**